zerotwooneone/WebApiTest_PD/README.md

    This will likely have 3 endpoints
    * POST ~/api/Reload

-      Will call HTTP GET https://sampledata.petdesk.com/api/appointments and store the results in a sqlite database
+      Will call HTTP GET https://sampledata.petdesk.com/api/appointments and store the results in a sqlite database.
+	  This will completely overwrite the database on disk.
    * ~/api/Appointments/ByType
    * ~/api/Appointments/ByMonth

-   ~/api/Appointments/* will require a bearer token, or else unauthorized will be returned
+   * ~/api/Appointments/* will require a bearer token, or else unauthorized will be returned

 * TokenGenerator